 Currently students must have completed their course and must apply from inside the UK if they are to retain the benefits of switching from Tier 4 into Tier 2.

-So to round-up, according to the Government’s proposals, from 2021 international students will be able to:
+So to round-up, according to the Government’s proposals, from 2021 (and potentially before then for some options) international students will be able to:

 - make an application under Tier 2 up to three months before the end of their course, if they have found a sponsor;